david-fong/okiidoku/cpp/cpp-notes.md

 - For defining global mutable variables (not constants!) shared between cpp files, declare prefixed with `extern` in a hpp files, and then define it in one of the cpp files.
 Functions always have external linkage.
 Note: but is there a good design argument for having that global mutable variable?

 - `inline` means a name can have multiple _identical_ definitions.
-For defining _and defining_ global constants in headers with a single memory address, prefix the definition with `inline`.
+For declaring _and defining_ global constants in headers with a single memory address, prefix the definition with `inline`.
 Same for functions in headers.
 Update: for constants, if the type supports constexpr construction, use constexpr instead.
 For functions, if the function makes sense to make constexpr, use constexpr instead.

 - Do not use `static` inside a member function to hold a lambda that captures `this`, since `this` is not always at the same address.
 Seems obvious in retrospect.